kenyansa/akan-culture/README.md

 Mathematically, it is possible to calculate the day you were born from the century of your birth, the month of the year, and date.
 There are male and female names to be apportioned to the user.
 For the app to genrate your name, the input fields for month and date must be correct.
 The acceptable inputs for dates are 1-31 for dates and 1-12 for months.
+## Installation Requirements
+The app is still under development.
+Currently it does not need any installations to work.